 - Collective Ownership

 - All developers own the code, and can make changes.
 They do not need approval.

 - Strict Use of Coding Standards

 - Allows code to be readable by other developers.

 - Open Workspaces

-- Enables quick communication and informal meetings.
+- Quick communication and informal meetings.

 - Customer as a Team Member

 - Rapid feedback is essential.

 - Test-First Development

 - Refines requirements, clarifies implementation.

+Short Iterative Cycles

+We are able to quickly get feedback on the current status of a project.

+Sustainable Pace

-- Short Iterative Cycles - We are able to quickly get feedback on the current status of a project. - Sustainable Pace - Developers produce worse results if forced to work too much overtime.
-Keep iteration scope in check. - Stories as Requirements - We can use the expected usage of the system as the basis for development.
+Developers produce worse results if forced to work too much overtime.
+Keep iteration scope in check.

+Stories as Requirements

+We can use the expected usage of the system as the basis for development.
 Lightweight requirements document.

-You are involved in the development of a new software product.
-The product is an insurance application intended to determine what insurance products a potential customer is eligible for.
+You are involved in a new software product - an insurance application intended to determine what insurance products a customer is eligible for.
 The eligibility requirements are captured in various laws and regulations.

-An external contractor is doing most of the work.
-Your organization has hired this contractor to assist with all aspects of planning, management, and development since your organization is lacking the expertise to complete the project.
-The plan was to do a waterfall process.
-The product will be long lived and good documentation is a must.
-The laws were thought to constitute a good start for the requirements.
+A contractor is doing most of the work.
+They will assist with all aspects of planning, management, and development since you lack the expertise to complete the project.
+The plan was a waterfall process.
+The product will be long lived, good documentation is a must.
+The laws were thought to be a good start for requirements.